Balsamic Glazed and Roasted Asparagus

 I am a huge asparagus fan, and I’m also a huge balsamic vinegar fan.
 Put the two together and I’m a very happy girl.

-I am amazed at how easy it is to prepare roasted asparagus, and we eat our share of it around here, especially in the spring time!
+It is amazing how easy it is to prepare roasted asparagus, and we eat our share of it around here, especially in the springtime!